AShynkevich/AliaksandrShynkevichGroup/homework7/README.md

     - build a war and deploy in Tomcat using manager -- check that it works fine (provides server message but does not show the image) using

-            `localhost:8080/basic-application-web/home`
+    localhost:8080/basic-application-web

-5) configure Apache HTTPd to provide static files for application (image)
+5) configure Apache HTTPd to provide static files for the application (image)
-- web application assumes that content provided from the folder `static_content/`
+- web application assumes that content provided from the folder `static_content/` in Apache `htdocs`
-- go to `conf/extra/httpd-vhosts.conf` and configure virtual host to point to tomcat

 6) check that everything works